RpDp-git/LearningToSwim-DQN/README.md

 The environment is written in Pygame and many physical parameters like the diffusion coefficient can be found in the class Swimmer.
 The observation space is continous and has x, y and the distance from the target as its coordinates.
 The action space has four elements Up,Left,Right,and Down.
 The agent recieves a reward when it gets closer to the target and a bigger reward when it actually reaches the target.
 Each episode starts with the swimmer at a random position and ends when it reaches the target/goes out of bounds.
 Respectable performance is achieved in 400 episodes, where it consecutively reaches the target more than 20 times.

+Neural Network Architecture:

+One hidden layer with 100 nodes and a nonLinear activation function.
+(Not deep really)

 Written in pyTorch.

 ![Alt Text](training.gif)